spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 - **Resilience:**
 Worker JVM’s work is only to launch Executor JVM’s whenever Master tells them to do so.
 If Executor crashes, Worker will restart it.
 If Worker JVM crashes, Master will start it.
 Master will take care of driver JVM restart as well.
 But then, if a driver restarts, all the Ex’s will have to restart.
 - **Distribution of CPU resources:**
 By CPU resources, We are referring to the tasks/threads running within an executor.
 Let’s assume that the second machine has lot many more ram and cpu resources.
 Can we run more threads in this second machine?
 You can do that by tweaking spark-env.sh file and set SPARK_WORKER_CORES to 10  and the same setting if set to 6 in other machines.
 Then master will launch 10 threads/tasks in that second machine and 6 in the remaining one’s.
-But, u could still oversubscribe in general.
+But, you could still oversubscribe in general.
 SPARK_WORKER_CORES tells worker JVM as to how many cores/tasks it can give out to its underlying executor JVM’s.

 ### Conclusion:
 Hope this gives a better understanding on the initial motivation behind Spark and why it evolved successfully as a strong contnder to MapReduce.